 It is important not to tell your supplier to perform these actions.
 They should be doing them using their own initiative.
 From your perspective, knowing whether your supplier is following these key principles, processes and stages is your progress assessment tool, your helicopter-eye view of the approach they are taking and your insight into whether your chosen supplier is following a robust process to delivering your project/services.

 This list is not intended for use to ‘catch your supplier out’.
-It is to give you an early view of how likely your supplier relationship is to offer ‘plain sailing’ solutions (i.e. the supplier starting off as it means to go on, by using its initiative) as it can help to identify levels of supplier competency.
+It is to give you an early view of how likely your supplier relationship is to offer ‘plain sailing’ solutions (i.e. the supplier starting off as it means to go on, by using its initiative) as it can help to identify levels of supplier competency and conscientiousness.

-If your supplier is largely following the points below at the beginning of the project, it is more likely that you will achieve greater value together and a better outcome.
-If they deviate from these points at the outset it does not necessarily mean you won’t achieve the outcomes you expect, but it is just more likely that the path to achieving them may be more challenging.
+In our experience of dealing with nearly 600 complex projects, the evidence from the lessons learned tell us that if your supplier is largely following the points below at the beginning of the project, it is more likely that you will achieve greater value together and a better outcome because they are following an assured process.
+If they deviate from these points at the outset, it does not necessarily mean you won’t achieve the outcomes you expect, but it is just more likely that the path to achieving them may be more challenging.

 What is a contract mobilisation plan?